 Arietta was originally founded by a shared love of music and wine – Fritz plays piano and John along with making wine truly appreciates classical music (he even had a classical piece composed in his honor).
 The word “arietta” is owed to the great classical composer Beethoven.
 It was part of the original manuscript (the Arietta movement) in Beethoven’s last piano sonata, Opus 111.
 The label on each bottle depicts a couple of bars from this sonata.
 Music has always been a passion in Fritz’s life – he even took a sabbatical and studied piano in San Francisco for several years.

-Arietta’s wines are characterized by their European influences, wonderful aromatics, top vineyard sources in the valley within cooler climate locations, blending varietals to create additional complexities, creating harmonious wines with good acidity – thus ensuring they are food friendly, and using naturalistic wine-making processes (the idea that winemaking starts and ends in the vineyards and using wild yeast for their fermentations).
+Arietta’s wines are characterized by their European influences, wonderful aromatics, top vineyard sources in the valley within cooler climate locations, blending varieties to create additional complexities, creating harmonious wines with good acidity – thus ensuring they are food friendly, and using naturalistic wine-making processes (the idea that winemaking starts and ends in the vineyards and using wild yeast for their fermentations).

 Fritz is a well-known auctioneer of rare wine and is often mentioned in the same breath as the annual Napa Wine Auction.
 This charity auction was founded in 1981 (donates proceeds to local Napa County non profits, health care, youth organizations, affordable housing, etc.) and Fritz has been at the helm as its auctioneer since 1992.
 A highlight of his auctioning career was in June 2011 when the Napa Valley Auction hit a milestone of 100 million dollars raised since 1981 and the sparkling wine drenching/celebration that quickly ensued once this magic number was reached.